chris--young/asteroid-webgl/readme.md

 // install dependencies (requires Node.js 8)
 npm install

-// run the server
+// compile and start the server npm run dev
-npm start
 ```

 Then open [http://127.0.0.1:8421](http://127.0.0.1:8421) in your favorite browser...